anquanscan/sec-tools/README.md

 [STIX-Validator](https://github.com/StephenOTT/STIX-Validator): STIX Validator http server for checking the JSON conformance to the STIX spec
 [slae32-polymophism](https://github.com/DarkCoderSc/slae32-polymophism): SLAE32 Assignment N°6 - Create up to three polymorphic version of shellcodes.
 [Pentesting-Methodology-](https://github.com/Mdot0/Pentesting-Methodology-): When it comes to exploiting web application security, this is a methodology.
 Enumeration and Networking guidelines are also listed to help while on a Pentest/CTF.
 [adblockfast-android](https://github.com/rocketshipapps/adblockfast-android): [Moved] Adblock Fast for Android is an Android port of the Adblock Fast app.
+[Toools](https://github.com/amrelsadane123/Toools): tools hacking and seystem